henrik7264/PY_Actors/README.md

 ```

 ## Using the ReSyAct library in your own project.
 OK, now to the more fun part of using the ReSyAct library.
-The following sections describe messages, actors, schedulers, timers and statemachies.
+The following sections describe messages, actors, schedulers, timers and state machies.
 As the library expands new features will be added.

 ### Messages (Python)
-Messages is one of the most impotrant concepts of the ReSyAct library.
+Messages is one of the most important concepts of the ReSyAct library.
 A message is simply a class!

 The most simple message consist of nothing more than a class definition: